spectrum-health-systems/Abatab-Documentation-Project/Abatab Documentation/Development/File headers.md

 ***

-# File headers
+# About Abatab file headers

-All file headers have a maximum width of 80 characters.
+- All file headers have a maximum width of 80 characters, with the following exceptions:
+	- URLs that are longer than 80 characters.

 ## Primary header